zbeislerOSI/OCS-Docs/Documentation/DataViews/DefineaDataView/Available_Field_Sets.md

 uid: DataViewsAvailableFieldSets
 ---

-# Retrieve available data field sets
+# Retrieve available field sets

 Available [field sets](xref:DataViewsFieldSets) include fields not currently included in the data view, which are available to be added.